![]() |

 We sat there till it got dark and I could have watched the storm into the night.
 It was like being in a drive-in theater mixed with an IMAX film.
 We would watch lightening bolts off in the distance and clouds roll up and over the mountain top.
 One second we'd be sitting in calm, eerie blackness and the next second it would get real windy while the rain would start pounding the truck.
 Thank Goodness we weren't on the water this afternoon like we had thought about.
 Saturday May 12th 2007 Hiking the Hemmed In Hollow Trail Today we planned on hiking a 5 mile out and back trail that should give us a real workout.
 The Hemmed In Hollow Trail is a real thigh buster that brings you down a steep mountain side and ends with the climax at the Largest Waterfall between the Appalachian and Rocky Mountain Ranges.

 Always trying to look for that unique angle to get a great picture, I was climbing around the rocks with camera in hand when I slipped on slick rock and took a fall.
 Sliding down a series of steep rocks towards the ledge, I was able to come to a stop only feet from the edge all the while holding my camera in the air out of harms way.
 By the time I got to the bottom and back to Cindy, I showed her my bruised and scraped up arm which she replied "How's the camera?"
-There's a wife for you!!
+There's a concerned wife for you!!
 The hike back up the trail was way more then exhausting.
 2.5 miles straight uphill is hell on the knees!
 I was sucking so much oxygen, I thought my heart had somehow made it's way into my ears.
 It was great to stop on a ledge overlooking valley after valley, and the only sound you could hear was the sound of the wind blowing through the trees, that and my heavy breathing echoing off the surrounding hills.

 By the time we got back to the car, we sat picking ticks off each other and downing cold sodas we had stashed in the ice chest.
 Normally I'm not one to drink sodas, but that cold jolt of sugar and caffeine was what my body needed.
-We drove back through Jasper as the sun was setting to the West, and spotted a heard of Elks in a tall grassy field.
+We drove back through Jasper as the sun was setting to the West, and spotted a heard of Elk in a tall grassy field.
 We sat and watched them graze in chest high grass which only made them look like tall deer.
-But when you looked through a set of binoculars, you knew these giant animals were much larger then the neighboring white tailed deer.
+But when you looked at them through a set of binoculars, you knew these giant animals were much larger then the neighboring white tailed deer.
 A cold shower, some ibuprofen and some Poison Ivy Scrub and we were ready for bed!!
 Happy Mothers Day to all you Mom's out there!!!
 Sunday May 13th 2007 Happy Mothers Day Mom Packing up the camper and doing the necessary things to empty the black & grey tanks and refill our fresh water tank, I might be outside for maybe 15 minutes.
 In that amount of time, I picked 7 ticks off of me and was sweating like a marathon runner in the Arkansas heat.
 I'm starting to wonder what this state is like in July or August?
 And what do you do to deal with the ticks?

 Mike has been running his Full Service mountain side retreat for close to 30 years now and has quite the portfolio of available options to keep you busy in the area.
 If you plan on paddling the Buffalo River, The Buffalo Outdoor Center or BOC is the place to come.
 Mike can not only shuttle you up and down the river, he can set you up in one of his many mountain side log cabins, take you on a Hot Air Balloon ride above the Ozarks, bring you into the back country on an ATV or take you on a mountain trail on Horse Back.
 We sat talking with Mike who gave us some info on where to stay, how to shuttle our truck and motorcycle so it wouldn't cost us anything, and shared some traveling stories of his own.
 Now that's a full service type of shop; when they explain how to shuttle yourself to save you money!!
 We thanked him and were on our way to find a campsite at his recommended landing.
 This high up in the Ozarks, we haven't been able to get a cell phone signal for awhile now.
 I had to find a pay phone to be able to call my Mom for Mothers Day.
 The problem is in this day in age of cell phones everywhere, pay phones have become a bit of a novelty.
 When I did find one back up the mountain at the Low Gap General Store, the operator explained to me that unless I have a calling card or plan on making a collect phone call, then putting change into the phone to complete the call is also a thing of the past.
 Man, am I out of the loop.
 So a collect call to Mom was what she got on Mothers Day.
 Camping at Kyle's Landing When the sign says Not Recommended for RV's, I think next time we should take note.
 We had seen Kyle's Landing on the way over to the BOC, but when I saw the sign that said RV's Not Recommended, I thought I'd wait till we talked with Mike to see what he thought.